GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-06-26 07:02:47 IST
+This content is dynamically generated in Indian Time (IST): 2024-06-26 07:50:54 IST

 Current Weather in Coimbatore:
-Temperature: 22.88 °C
+Temperature: 23.88 °C
-Condition: heavy intensity drizzle
+Condition: mist